grimme-lab/qc2-teaching/doc/apps-ex.rst

 **Approach**

-1. Calculate the energies of the reactants (one calculation for each reactant) in the gas-phase and at |eps| = 32.
+1. Create structures and calculate the energies of the reactants (one calculation for each reactant) in the gas-phase and at |eps| = 32 (methanol).
 Use the hybrid functional PW6B95 with a def2-TZVP basis and D3 dispersion correction.
-Example cefine call:
+Example for the preparation:

    .. code-block:: none

       cefine -bas def2-TZVP -func pw6b95 -chrg -1.0 -cosmo 32.0 -d3

-2. To create the potential energy curves, use the shell script ``run-scan`` below.
+2. To create the potential energy curves, use the shell script below.
 The script loops over all distances.
-For each distance it creates a new directory, calls ``cefine``, performs the constrained geometry optimization with ``jobex`` and writes the electronic energy (not necessarily your final reaction energy) from the ``energy`` file into a file called ``results.dat``.
+For each distance it creates a new directory, calls ``cefine``, performs the constrained geometry optimization and writes the electronic energy (not necessarily your final reaction energy) into a file called ``results.dat``.
-   Copy the script and the file ``template`` into a new directory and create subdirectories (*e.g.* ``scan-vac`` and ``scan-cosmo``) for each potential energy curve.
-You will have to adapt the script to your directory names.
+   Create a new directory and cCopy and paste the script to a file named ``run-scan.sh`` and the template below to a file named ``template``.

    .. code-block:: none
       :linenos: